jamesbriggs/mysql-trigger-logger/README.md

 3. Test in your development environment first
 4. Ask your DBA to install it in other environments.
 Note that adding triggers will interfere with trigger-based schema change tools like `pt-online-schema-change`
 5. Matching SQL queries will be inserted into the `debug_log` table.
 Either check that table periodically manually, or use one of the provided cron jobs like `notify-trigger-logger.pl` to send alert emails automatically.
+6. Don't forget to disable the trigger(s) when you're done!

 ## Cron Jobs